amyhenning/grammable/README.md

 # Grammable

-Grammable is an Instagram clone built through numerous red/green/refactor TDD cycles using Rspec.
+Grammable is an Instagram clone built through numerous red/green/refactor TDD cycles using RSpec.
 Uses CarrierWave for image uploads and stores images on Amazon S3.

 ## Features